 Meet Lee Anne White.

-It was also Lee Anne who introduced me to the beautiful world of pan pastels.
-It’s one of the reasons I love teaching….sometimes I learn as much from my students as I think they learn from me.
+It was also Lee Anne who opened the door for me to the beautiful world of PanPastels.
+This is one of the great joys of teaching: I often learn just as much from my students as they learn from me.

 Tell us a little about your work.